by Martha F. Barkley

 A lovely home remains in Raymond for museum visitors or strawberry festival lovers.
 He wrote poetically in his famed Scarlet Letter: "We dream in our waking moments, and walk in our sleep".
 Maine fresh air, scented by pine, inspires writing that we can walk to in rhythm with the words, like poets ourselves.

 I discovered a third Maine poet this summer, when we went to the Belgrade Town Office to register our boats in May.
 A long line gave me time to chat and also skim Discover Maine, Western Maine Edition, 2019.
 Did you see it this summer somewhere, too?

-"Livermore Falls' Louise Marie Bogan: Our nation's 4th post laureate" was the article that caught my eye.
+"Livermore Falls' Louise Marie Bogan: Our nation's 4th poet laureate" was the article that caught my eye.
 Yes, she was born in our famous Washburn family's hometown.
 Like so many of the five Washburn brothers who moved away and made history elsewhere, so too did poet Bogan.
 Portland and Boston became her places of nurturing and literary development.
 Boston Girls' Latin School revealed to her a liking of Christina Rossetti, a favorite poet of mine, who wrote:

 Who has seen the wind?